houkms/magic-modules/AZURE_DEVELOPER.md

 ## Command Line Option

 Besides the basic command line options, we add the `-c (--cloud)` option for users to specify the target cloud platform.
-The supported parameters are:
+The supported values are:
-* “GCP”： Google Cloud Platform (by default).
+* “gcp”： Google Cloud Platform (by default).
-* “MAC”： Microsoft Azure Cloud
+* “azure”： Microsoft Azure Cloud

 The option records the choice of cloud platform by maintaining a global variable in the entry file `compiler.rb`.
-The variable controls the switches to different code logic according to different cloud platforms in the follwing files, `api/resource.rb`, `api/type.rb`, `provider/ansible.rb`, `provider/terraform.rb`.
+The variable controls the switches to different code logic according to different cloud platforms in the follwing files, `api/resource.rb`, `api/type.rb`, `provider/core.rb`, `provider/config.rb`, `provider/ansible.rb`, `provider/ansible/documentation.rb`, `provider/terraform.rb`, `provider/terraform/sub_template.rb`.